 Any consumer or worker handling asbestos products manufactured by Westinghouse could be at risk of later developing serious related illnesses.
 Workers were exposed to asbestos in several different industries, including those in electrical, construction and shipbuilding.

-Furthermore, employees working at Westinghouse facilities in Ohio were likely exposed to asbestos in not only products but in the buildings in which they worked, constructed with many asbestos insulating materials.
+Furthermore, employees working at Westinghouse facilities were likely exposed to asbestos in not only products but in the buildings in which they worked, constructed with many asbestos insulating materials.
 Some Westinghouse workers face a higher risk than others include the following:

 • Turbine plant workers